Anniversary of the Great Quake of 1868

 travel through the crust of the Earth and cause problems.

-Learn the basic principles of Plate Tectonics and Engineering.
-Children from
+They learned the basic principles of Plate Tectonics and Engineering.
+Children

-4-10 years will be able to build houses of blocks and see
+were able to build houses of blocks and then see

 them tumble down; play earthquake games; color informative pages

-on temblors; see a San Francisco Bay Area fault map; pick out
+on temblors; see a San Francisco Bay Area fault map; see

 a simulated quake in action; and much more.